 Chris says there’s a place for toilet timing – and it’s before parents begin toilet training.

-“Toilet timing is what I do before I toilet train,” Chris explains, “because if you think about little people, if you just go ‘today you’re wearing nappies and tomorrow you’re wearing underpants’, that’s a big call.
-Not only that – you need to sit on a toilet to do a wee!”
+“Toilet timing is what I do before I toilet train,” Chris explains.
+“Because if you think about little people, if you just go ‘today you’re wearing nappies and tomorrow you’re wearing underpants’, that’s a big call.
+Not only that – they suddenly need to sit on a toilet to do a wee!”

 MORE Learning and Development